amyzhw/associationMiner/README.md

 ## Introduction

 Association Miner is to mine frequently occur association pairs from Stack Overflow posts.
 (The codes is a bit messy.
-I am working on it.)
+I am working on it:D)

 ## Related codes